-To ensure a wide range of artists can participate, we offer two initiatives to help tackle costs: our Fee Deferment Program, allowing artists to deduct their producer fee from their final box office payout (meaning $0 paid in advanced); and Festival Artist Grants, which cover up to $500 of producer fees in full, creating an opportunity for a limited number of artists to produce their show for a $0 fee.
+To ensure a wide range of artists can participate, we offer two initiatives to help tackle costs: our Fee Deferment Program, allowing artists to deduct their producer fee from their final box office payout (meaning $0 paid in advance); and Festival Artist Grants, which cover up to $500 of producer fees in full, creating an opportunity for a limited number of artists to produce their show for a $0 fee.
 Both initiatives are managed and selected by Fringe's Artist Committee, a volunteer group of artists who have participated in past Fringe programming.

 - Artists are selected by jury using a rubric, and must submit information about their production and artistic work samples.

 Drafts & Draughts